 Morris Brown is joining a growing list of colleges in Georgia and throughout the country requiring students and employees to get a COVID-19 vaccine for the fall 2021 semester.
 This comes as President Biden announced that every person over the age of 16 will be eligible to be vaccinated starting May 1, 2021.

-President Kevin James said, “Full vaccination of the Pfizer, Modera, or Johnson & Johnson vaccine would be required for all faculty, staff, and students, who will be on campus or engage in any level of in-person instruction.
+President Kevin James said, “Full vaccination of the Pfizer, Modera, or Johnson & Johnson vaccine would be required for all students, who will be on campus or engage in any level of in-person instruction.
+Vaccination is recommended for faculty and staff.
 The goal of this protection is to obtain herd immunity for the entire community to maximize the safety of all faculty, staff, and students.
 The institution will continue to conduct temperature checks on campus and require routine COVID testing.
 Morris Brown will consent medical and religious exemptions as well as reasonable accommodations as defined by the law.”

 ABOUT MORRIS BROWN COLLEGE: